Genetic history of the Iberian Peninsula: Mitochondrial DNA

 There have been a number of studies about the mitochondrial DNA haplogroups (mtDNA) in Europe.
 In contrast to Y DNA haplogroups, mtDNA haplogroups did not show as much geographical patterning, but were more evenly ubiquitous.
-Apart from the outlying Sami, all Europeans are characterized by the predominance of haplogroups H, U and T. The lack of observable geographic structuring of mtDNA may be due to socio-cultural factors, namely patrilocality and a lack of polyandry.
+Apart from the outlying Sami, all Europeans, including Iberians, are characterized by the predominance of haplogroups H, U and T. The lack of observable geographic structuring of mtDNA may be due to socio-cultural factors, namely patrilocality and a lack of polyandry.

 The subhaplogroups H1 and H3 have been subject to a more detailed study and would be associated to the Magdalenian expansion from Iberia c.
 13,000 years ago: